mCodex/react-native-sensitive-info/README.md

 We unified our library's methods to bring more efficiency and simplify the usability for other developers.
 We hope that you enjoy it. :)

-`setItem(key, value, options)`: You can insert data into shared preferences & keychain using this method.
+`setItem(key, value, options)`: You can insert data into shared preferences & keychain using this promise method.

 `getItem(key, options)`: This promise will get value from given key.

-`deleteItem(key, options)`: (New method since this version) It will delete value from given key
+`deleteItem(key, options)`: It will delete value from given key

 `getAllItems(options)`: Will retrieve all keys and values from Shared Preferences & Keychain